PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Image-Search/quickstarts/nodejs.md

 ms.date: 08/26/2019
 ms.author: aahi
 ms.custom: seodec2018
-ms.openlocfilehash: 737927aa725c117158ea867e007ecc0cedde50aa
+ms.openlocfilehash: fe6289ce893f959ca958096db80f4b2295f6dd43
-ms.sourcegitcommit: 94ee81a728f1d55d71827ea356ed9847943f7397
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/26/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "70034643"
+ms.locfileid: "74327081"
 ---
-# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-nodejs"></a>Hızlı Başlangıç: Bing Resim Arama REST API ve Node. js kullanarak görüntü arama
+# <a name="quickstart-search-for-images-using-the-bing-image-search-rest-api-and-nodejs"></a>Quickstart: Search for images using the Bing Image Search REST API and Node.js

-Bing Resim Arama API'si arama istekleri göndermeye başlamak için bu hızlı başlangıcı kullanın.
-Bu JavaScript uygulaması, API 'ye bir arama sorgusu gönderir ve sonuçlarda ilk görüntünün URL 'sini görüntüler.
-Bu uygulama JavaScript 'e yazılırken, API birçok programlama dili ile uyumlu olan bir yeniden sorun Web hizmetidir.
+Use this quickstart to start sending search requests to the Bing Image Search API.
+This JavaScript application sends a search query to the API, and displays the URL of the first image in the results.
+While this application is written in Javascript, the API is a RESTful web service compatible with most programming languages.

 Bu örneğin kaynak kodu, ek hata işleme ve açıklama notları ile [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingImageSearchv7Quickstart.js)’da bulunabilir.